 Karen Blixensvej 1, 2300 København S, Bygning 21

 She studied Media and Culture Studies in Lisbon and Berlin.
-She holds a PhD (2014) in Culture Studies with a dissertation on the photographic records of Ravensbrück women's concentration camp, in which she discussed the relation between visibility, archival reason, gender and disciplinary power.
-Before joining the University of Copenhagen, she was a Lecturer in the MA in PhD programs in Culture Studies at Catholic University of Portugal, and project manager of the EU-funded project Culture@Work.
+She holds a PhD (2014) in Culture Studies with a dissertation on the photographic records of Ravensbrück women's concentration camp.
+Before joining the University of Copenhagen, she was a Lecturer in the MA in PhD programs in Culture Studies at Catholic University of Portugal.

-My current project is funded by the Novo Nordisk Foundation through a Mads Øvlisen postdoctoral fellowship (2018-2020).
+My current project is funded by the Novo Nordisk Foundation through a Mads Øvlisen postdoctoral fellowship (2018-2021).
 The project is entitled "Archival Encounters: Ethics of Care, Curatorial Practice and Postcolonial Digital Archives" and is concerned with image ethics and digitization of colonial archives.
-The project sets out to theorize the impact of digitization upon ethics of spectatorship in relation to colonial archives, with a particular focus on the colonial archives of the US Virgin Islands.
-The project also entails a practical component which will consist in a film and public lecture programme on Archival Futures.
+The project theorizes the impact of digitization upon the ethics of virwership in relation to colonial archives, with a particular focus on the colonial archives of the US Virgin Islands.

 Archival Encounters: Ethics of Care, Curatorial Practice and Postcolonial Digital Archives

 Archival Encounters is a research project dedicated to thinking about the cultural, ethical and political effects of digitising colonial archives.
 The project investigates the limitations and possibilities of knowing with and beyond the colonial archive, and seeks to cultivate modalities of engagement with colonial archives that address the gaps elicited by digitisation.